Create your own magic with the Websand Email Segmentation Wizard

 Your email marketing is no different.
 Segmentation is the fastest method for grouping your subscribers.
-It makes it easy to send them the content they need.
+Using features like the Websand email segmentation wizard, makes it easy for to send your audience the content they need.

-It works well with automation too.
-Need to remind customers their product is about to run out?
-No problem.
-Set up a trigger that emails these customers in the specified time frame.
+And then set up an email automation trigger that emails these customers in the specified time frame.
 Only those customers will receive the email.
 So you don’t annoy customers who only buy one of your other products.

 But how on earth would you set up something so specific?
 I’m so glad you asked.